jaydeens/Aura0x_xyz/replit.md

-# Aura - Creators and Streamers Social Network
+# Aura - Web3 Learning & Reputation Platform

 ## Overview

-Aura is a comprehensive social platform for creators and streamers that combines reputation building and community engagement.
-Users build their "aura" through interactive challenges, 1v1 battles, and a vouching system where community members can stake USDC to vouch for others.
-The platform integrates Twitter/X authentication, wallet connectivity, and smart contract interactions on Base Mainnet.
+Aura is a comprehensive Web3 social platform that combines learning, reputation building, and community engagement.
+Users build their "aura" through daily crypto lessons, 1v1 battles, and a vouching system where community members can stake ETH to vouch for others.
+The platform integrates Twitter/X authentication, wallet connectivity, and smart contract interactions on Base Sepolia testnet.

 ## System Architecture